sriharshaakula/aws-three-tier-student-registration/README.md

-# aws-three-tier-student-registration
-AWS Three-Tier Student Registration Application using VPC, EC2, Apache Tomcat, RDS MySQL and Security Groups.
+# AWS Three-Tier Student Registration Application

+Project Overview

+This project demonstrates the deployment of a student registration application on AWS using a three-tier architecture.

+The application is designed to separate the application components and database layer while using AWS networking and security services to control communication between the tiers.

+The project focuses on building a secure, scalable, and highly available AWS infrastructure for hosting a web-based student registration application.